agoragames/haigha/DOCUMENTATION.rst

 .. [#] Your broker may support other types of exchanges, such as a deliver-once exchange.
 .. [#] All synchronous methods will support callbacks by 0.4.0.
 .. [#] Synchronous methods have more overhead, so some awareness and caution is recommended.
+.. [#] Channel close callbacks will be supported by 0.4.0.